 8B.
 Surcharge for non-cash payment

-(1) If a surcharge is added because a fare calculated using the fare schedule is being paid using a non-cash payment, that surcharge is to be no more than 5% of all amounts to be paid by the hirer that relate to the hiring (except the surcharge itself).
+(1) If a surcharge is added because a Schedule 3 fare or a contract fare is being paid using a non-cash payment, that surcharge is to be no more than 5% of all amounts to be paid by the hirer that relate to the hiring (except the surcharge itself).

 (2) A person who provides a payment terminal that results in the imposition of a surcharge of more than 5% commits an offence.

-Penalty: a fine of $1 000.
+Penalty for this subregulation: a fine of $1 000.

 (3) Where more than one payment terminal is available for a taxi, the driver must use the terminal that results in the lowest surcharge, if any, being imposed when the non-cash payment is made.

-Penalty: a fine of $1 000.
+Penalty for this subregulation: a fine of $1 000.

 [Regulation 8B inserted in Gazette 20 Feb 2015 p.
-693-4.]
+693-4; amended in Gazette 28 Jun 2016 p.
+2679-80.]

 9. Commencement and termination of hiring